Assets list

 Grid resolution size if abstract or device link profiles

-The Version column lists the ICC version number when the file is an ICC profile.
+The Version column lists the ICC version number for ICC profiles.

-The Creator column lists the four-letter code identifying the profile creation software that created the profile.
+The Creator column lists the four-letter code identifying the profile creation software.

-The Created column shows the date when the file was created.
+The Created column shows the date when the a profile was created (an internal field value).

 The dMax column lists the density value for the darkest point in the profile or color list.